B.S., Business Administration, Elon University

 Karma joined The Raleigh School faculty in 2010 and joined the TRS community as a parent in 2005.
 Before moving to Raleigh in 1998, she taught third and fourth grades in Charleston, S.C., and spent as much time as possible traveling in Europe and Asia.
-Fourth grade is Karma’s favorite grade to teach.
+Third and fourth grade are Karma’s favorite grades to teach.
 She enjoys the projects, the field trips, and the lively classroom discussions.

 B.A., Child and Family Studies, Muskingum University

 M.S., Social Administration, Case Western Reserve University

 Jessica joined The Raleigh School faculty in 2006.
 She has assisted in kindergarten for three years and has been in first grade since 2010.
 Jessica loves watching her fourth-graders grow into readers and writers.
 She enjoys spending time with her family, traveling to the beach and cheering on the Ohio State Buckeyes!

 B.A., Elementary Education and Social Studies, Grand Valley State University

 Beth moved from Michigan to North Carolina after college to begin her teaching career.
 She taught 4th grade for two years and has taught preschool for the past thirteen years.
 She loves finding creative ways to inspire children and to make learning fun.
 In her free time she enjoys reading a good book, spending time outdoors with her family, and taking walks along the Greenway trails.